chu0802/CLIP-playground/README.md

 # clip-playground

-This is a playground for CLIP (Contrastive Language-Image Pre-training).
+CLIP-playground is a versatile program designed for fine-tuning and evaluating various CLIP models.
+It supports multiple image classification datasets, including aircraft, caltech-101, imagenet, etc. Additionally, the repository offers support for several knowledge distillation methods.